skip to content

 When you register for a module on Meteor, you will automatically be added to the course's Moodle site.
 This happens overnight, so you should not expect immediate access.
 De-registering on Meteor (eg if you change modules) will unsubscribe you on Moodle.

-If you wish to change your choices within the first two weeks of term, you can do this yourself via Meteor.
-We discourage you from making changes after this date, but if you do need to change a module after the first two weeks, please email the Graduate Studies Office.
+If you wish to change your choice within the first two weeks of term, you can do this yourself via Meteor.
+We discourage you from making changes after this date, but if you do need to change a module after the first two weeks, please email the Postgraduate Office.

-Meteor will re-open for two weeks at the begining of January, and during that period Michaelmas Term starters will be able to amend their Lent Term choices, if they wish.
+Meteor will re-open for two weeks at the beginning of January, and during that period Michaelmas Term starters will be able to amend any Lent Term choices, if they wish.

 Assessment of taught modules